CES 2018 wrap-up: The TVs of tomorrow will turn invisible

 OLED still too rich for your blood?
 I don't blame you.
 Pricing wasn't announced on most TVs, and CES naturally highlights the crazy and expensive sets, but I still found some potential value picks.

 The TCL 6-series follows up on the excellent 55-inch P-series, which costs $600 (roughly AU$760 or £440 converted).
 The new version adds a 65-inch size and some image quality improvements, such as more local dimming zones, and keeps the awesome Roku TV smart system.
-It's my early pick for best TV value of 2018.
+It's an early contender for best TV value of 2018.

 Another successor to a midpriced star from last year, that gets better in 2018, is the Sony X900F series, which includes local dimming and a new picture process that enhances motion resolution.
 Sony says the price will be similar in 2018, which is $1,700 (roughly AU$2,150 or £1,250 converted) for the 65-inch.